devzendo/transputer-emulator/README.md

   - If you want to build the client-examples programs, you'll need
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.
-- OSX: clang (e.g. via XCode Developer tools, or MacPorts), cmake 3.10
+- OSX: clang (e.g. via XCode Developer tools, or MacPorts).
+I use Apple LLVM version 8.0.0 (clang-800.0.42.1) on Mac OSX 'El Capitan' 10.11.6
 - Ubuntu Linux: build-essential (=> gcc) [DOES NOT BUILD HERE YET]
 - CentOS: gcc [DOES NOT BUILD HERE YET]
 - Windows: [DOES NOT BUILD HERE YET] (future work, but you'll need a UNIXy toolchain)